 Boost Balance

 Abduction and adduction exercises are a great way to improve your balance.
 By working the muscles that support your hips and thighs, you can help stabilize your pelvis and trunk.
 In turn, this will improve stability and prevent falls and injuries.

 Abduction exercises (as well as adduction) can also help improve your posture and alignment.

-Abduction and adduction movements support a straight and strong back, by strengthening the muscles surrounding your spine.
+Abduction and adduction movements support a straight and strong back by strengthening the muscles surrounding your spine.

 Improve Functional Strength and Stability

-However, these muscles are also important for stabilizing your hip joint and keeping your pelvis level when you walk or run.
+However, these muscles are also crucial for stabilizing your hip joint and keeping your pelvis level when you walk or run.
+Strong abductors or thigh muscles can help prevent injuries such as hip dislocation and groin strains.

 Related Article: What Is Functional Strength Training